KrisSiegel/msngr.js/README.md

 [Extending and hacking](docs/extending and hacking.md) - Want to extend the capabilities of msngr.js?
 It's actually quite easy and this document covers it.
 Using msngr.js deep in a production system then suddenly find *something* that you need to change to avoid catastrophe?
 Hacking msngr.js is also covered for those times when you need *unorthodox* solutions :)

+[Just give me the damn API](docs/api.md) - So you just want what method(s) are exposed and the parameters required to make them go?
+Fine don't read my witty and informative documentation and just look at this.
+I won't be upset...

 For questions, news, and whatever else that doesn't fit in GitHub issues you can follow me [@KrisSiegel](https://twitter.com/KrisSiegel)

 Copyright © 2014-2015 Kris Siegel